tomz/assets/blogs/big_data_on_small_budget.md

 ## Choosing a Hadoop Distribution

-You can choose a Hadoop distribution from one of the following competing offerings, they are all pretty good, so anyone of the should more or less sastify your big data needs:
+You can choose a Hadoop distribution from one of the following competing offerings, they are all pretty good, so anyone of those should more or less sastify your big data needs:

 [Cloudedea CDH4](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html)